Counselor recalls morning of Michigan school attack when parents declined to take shooter home

 “I wanted him to get help as soon as possible, today if possible," Hopkins said.
 “I was told it wasn’t possible.”

-Hopkins testified that he told them he “wanted movement within 48 hours,” and thought to himself that he would call Michigan’s child welfare agency if they didn’t take action.
+Hopkins testified that he told the parents that he “wanted movement within 48 hours,” and thought to himself that he would call Michigan’s child welfare agency if they didn’t take action.

 Just a day earlier, Jennifer Crumbley had been called when a teacher saw Ethan looking up bullets on his phone, the counselor said.

 Hopkins said Ethan wanted to stay in school.
-The counselor believed it was a better place for him, especially if he might be alone even if the Crumbleys took him home.
+The counselor believed it was a better place for him, especially if he might be alone even if the Crumbleys took him home but left for work.

 “I made the decision I made based on the information I had.
 I had 90 minutes of information,” Hopkins said.